bozsahin/thebench/README.md

 4. Python module installer <a href="https://pypi.org/project/pip/">pip</a>

-If you installed python via a package manager, you probably have pip already.
-Do <code>command pip</code> to find out.
+Do <code>command pip</code> to find out whether you have pip that fits your python version.

+If it's not installed, use the version of python you intend to use to install its own pip:

+<code>python -m ensurepip</code>

 5. <a href="https://git-scm.com/downloads">git</a>